shlemisto/C_data_structures/README.md

-# C data structures

-Simple implementation of array, list and map in C.
+# A template-like implementation of array, list and map written in C

 See code example in example.c